Tokyo, JPUTC+9

 A real-time architectural visualization bridge.
 A designer edits geometry in Rhino 8; a separate Electron app shows a photoreal preview that updates live as the model changes.

-The sync layer is the interesting part.
-A custom C# plugin on the Rhino side streams scene deltas over a binary protocol — transform updates are 128 bytes instead of full-mesh resends, unchanged scenes generate zero traffic via content-hash-based reconnect, large meshes use hybrid binary frames.
+The sync layer is where the work went.
+A custom C# plugin on the Rhino side streams scene deltas over a binary protocol: transform updates are 128 bytes instead of full-mesh resends, unchanged scenes generate zero traffic via content-hash-based reconnect, large meshes use hybrid binary frames.

-The renderer is a from-scratch deferred PBR pipeline written in WebGPU with physically-based lighting (sun and ambient in real-world lux, exposure in EV100), image-based lighting from HDRI environments, and material and HDRI libraries pulled in from open sources.
+The renderer is a deferred PBR pipeline I wrote in WebGPU.
+Deferred so lighting cost scales with the pixels on screen rather than the number of lights, which is what you want for real-time.
+Lighting is physically based: sun and ambient in real-world lux, exposure in EV100, so the image responds like a physical camera.
+Image-based lighting from HDRI environments; material and HDRI libraries pulled from open sources.

 04